Wellesley-EASEL-lab/StudentEval/README.md

 # The StudentEval Dataset

-1. The dataset is available at [FILL].
+1. The dataset is currently embargoed.

 2. `dataset.ipynb` has the basic analysis that we perform in this section.